The ensemble broad-frequency power spectrum of Stripe-82 quasars from multiple surveys: Discussion and conclusions

 The results of the interpolated PSD are shown in Fig. \ref{fig:psd_combined_int}, as purple points on top of the other independent estimates from the single surveys.
-There is a good agreement in the overlapping region, around $\nu \sim 10^{-3}\ day^{-1}$.
-The key improvement is that the new light curves allow for the calculation of the PSD at frequencies that are $\sim 10$ times lower than the lowest frequency in the PSDs we studied.
+There is a good agreement in the overlapping region, of around $\nu \sim 10^{-3}\ day^{-1}$.
+The key improvement is that the new light curves allow for the calculation of the PSD at frequencies that are about ten times lower than the lowest frequency in the PSDs we studied.
 The PSD at these frequencies appears to still increase, but at a lower rate.
-If we fit the new PSD with the same BPL model as before, we find best-fit parameters which are consistent within the errors with those of Fig. \ref{fig:psd_combined_fit}.
+If we fit the new PSD with the same BPL model as before, we found best-fit parameters that are consistent within the errors with those of Fig. \ref{fig:psd_combined_fit}.
 However, the new, low-frequency points appear to have a higher normalisation than the other PSD points.
-This is a potential issue, as it is possible that creating an evenly sampled light curve via RBF interpolation may introduce additional variance to the light curves.
+This is a potential issue, as it is possible that creating an evenly sampled light curve via RBF interpolation could introduce additional variance to the light curves.
 To have a fully reliable interpolation method, thorough simulations of all possible outcomes are required.
-The tests we did on simulated DRW light curves show that the method is potentially able to reconstruct the mean long-term variability trends, but the reliability of the reconstructed ensemble PSD depends on the position of the break and the variability amplitude (see Appendix \ref{sec:rbf_int}).
+The tests we performed on simulated DRW light curves show that the method is potentially able to reconstruct the mean long-term variability trends, but the reliability of the reconstructed ensemble PSD depends on the position of the break and the variability amplitude (see Appendix \ref{sec:rbf_int}).
 This is a critical point for all the possible light curve fitting or interpolation techniques, which can potentially bias the results of the analysis.
-Given these issues, we do not measure the ensemble PSD on the combined light curves, but we do present here our preliminary attempts to create evenly sampled light curves combining data from various surveys as they might be useful for future works.
-In fact, this will be the only way to probe the quasar long-term variability, until LSST survey light curves will be delivered in a few years.
-But even after LSST, such approach will be crucial to investigate AGN variability over >10 years timescales as well as for high-redshift samples where the probed rest-frame timescales are much shorter than for local AGN.
+Given these issues, we did not measure the ensemble PSD on the combined light curves, but we did choose to present our preliminary attempts to create evenly sampled light curves, combining data from various surveys as they might be useful for future works.
+In fact, this will be the only way to probe the quasar long-term variability, until LSST survey light curves are delivered a few years from now.
+However, even following the start of LSST, such approaches will be crucial to investigating AGN variability on timescales of over a decade, as well as for high-redshift samples where the probed rest-frame timescales are much shorter than those of local AGNs.

 \begin{appendix}